SaxonRah/RoboWaifu/UCS_Ref_Math.md

 4. **Graph Embedding**: Spectral graph theory for structure preservation.

 The Unified Cognitive System (UCS) effectively integrates **Hyperdimensional Computing (HDC)**, **Graph Dynamics (GD)**, **Temporal Processing (TP)**, and **Graph Embedding (GE)** to create a cohesive framework for processing, learning, and reasoning with high-dimensional and temporal data.

-How these components interact and complement each other:

----

 ### **1. Hyperdimensional Computing (HDC)**
 #### Role: